stormkit-io/www-stormkit-io/content/docs/deployments--2-configuration.md

 ---
 title: Deployment configuration
-description: Deploy your applications using Stormkit.
+description: How to configure Stormkit to deploy your applications.
 ---

 # Configuration